Analyzing and Improving the Image Quality of StyleGAN: Projection of images to latent space

-It turns out that our improvements to StyleGAN make it easier to detect generated images using projection-based methods, even though the quality of generated images is higher.
+\FINAL{ Detection of manipulated or generated images is a very important task.
+At present, classifier-based methods can quite reliably detect generated images, regardless of their exact origin ~\cite{Li2018,Yu2018,Wang2019,Zhang2019ganartifacts,Wang2019b}.
+However, given the rapid pace of progress in generative methods, this may not be a lasting situation.
+Besides general detection of fake images, we may also consider a more limited form of the problem: being able to attribute a fake image to its specific source~\cite{Albright2019}.
+With StyleGAN, this amounts to checking if there exists a $\ww \in \WW$ that re-synthesis the image in question.}

 We measure how well the projection succeeds by computing the LPIPS~\cite{Zhang2018metric} distance between original and re-synthesized image as \mbox{$D_\mathrm{LPIPS}[\boldsymbol{x}, g(\tilde{g}^{-1}(\boldsymbol{x}))]$}, where $\boldsymbol{x}$ is the image being analyzed and \mbox{$\tilde{g}^{-1}$} denotes the approximate projection operation.
-Figure~\ref{fig:projhist} shows histograms of these distances for \textsc{LSUN Car} and \textsc{FFHQ} datasets using the original StyleGAN and our best architecture, and Figure~\ref{fig:projimgcar} shows example projections.
-As the latter illustrates, the images generated using our improved architecture can be projected into generator inputs so well that they can be unambiguously attributed to the generating network.
-With original StyleGAN, even though it should technically be possible to find a matching latent vector, it appears that the latent space is in practice too complex for this to succeed reliably.
-Our improved model with smoother latent space $\WW$ suffers considerably less from this problem.
+Figure~\ref{fig:projhist} shows histograms of these distances for \textsc{LSUN Car} and \textsc{FFHQ} datasets using the original StyleGAN and StyleGAN2, and Figure~\ref{fig:projimgcar} shows example projections. \FINAL{The images generated using StyleGAN2 can be projected into $\WW$ so well that they can be almost unambiguously attributed to the generating network.
+However, with the original StyleGAN, even though it should technically be possible to find a matching latent code, it appears that the mapping from $\WW$ to images is too complex for this to succeed reliably in practice.
+We find it encouraging that StyleGAN2 makes source attribution easier even though the image quality has improved significantly.}